CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 **Docker** is a program which helps standardise the way we do computational tasks with data, regardless of the operating systems of all the people who might want to run those tasks.
 Rather than building separate code for Windows, Linux, Mac operating systems, we can write once and run it on a myriad of operating systems using Docker.
 For more information about Docker, view [Nay San's slides](http://goo.gl/qxQDPP).

 After you have installed Docker, start it.
-On a mac, you will see a little whale icon in the top menu bar.
+On a Mac, you will see a little whale icon in the top menu bar.
 On Windows you'll see a whale icon in the system tray.

 For the rest of the workshop, we will be using a **terminal** to interact with Docker and Elpis by typing instructions, or **commands** at the **command prompt**.